Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 | Teams | $40/user/mo | Team management, security policies |

-Since June 2025, Cursor switched to a credit system: your monthly dollar budget is consumed based on which models you use.
-Heavy models like Claude Opus 4.6 burn through credits faster than lighter ones.
+Since June 2025, Cursor runs on a credit system: your monthly budget depletes based on which models you pick.
+Use Claude Opus 4.6 for everything?
+Credits burn fast.
+Stick to lighter models for routine completions?
+They stretch.

 GitHub Copilot